yogeshhegde/processor-sdk-doc/source/devices/AM62X/linux/Overview/Download_and_Install_the_SDK.rst

 Alternatively, you can give execute permissions and run the "|__SDK_INSTALL_FILE__|" by double clicking on it within your Linux host PC.

-.. rubric:: How to Run the SDK Installer in Windows
-   :name: how-to-run-the-sdk-installer-windows

-Double click on the installer to begin installation.

 .. note::
    As a part of the installation, the installer will run a script to configure your environment and extract the Linux devkit.
 This will cause the installation to